jcmrs/claude-github-mcp-server-integration/FUTURE-CONCEPTS.md

 ## Research Questions

+### LLM Behavior Management (Added 2025-08-28)
+- How to systematically detect and prevent marketing drift?
+- What validation mechanisms work within conversation constraints?
+- How to maintain technical accuracy under user satisfaction pressure?

 ### Technical Feasibility
 - Can Claude automatically detect optimal project structures?
 - How complex can template customization become before it breaks simplicity?